 Rashee Rice Scouting Report

 In what’s viewed as a relatively wide-open WR class, where does Rice rank, and can he be one of the group’s biggest gems?
-To get our answer, let’s take a closer look at the traits.
+To get our answer, let’s look at the traits.

 Rice’s Positives

-Rice is an explosive athlete who accelerates incredibly quickly in open space.
-He’s shown to use curvilinear acceleration to efficiently gain speed on rounded breaks, and he also has the necessary long-track explosiveness to overtake and stack DBs in off-man coverage.
+Rice is an explosive athlete who rapidly accelerates in open spaces.
+He employs curvilinear acceleration to efficiently achieve greater speed on rounded breaks, and he also possesses the necessary explosiveness to outpace and stack against defensive backs in off-man coverage.

-At the 2023 NFL Combine, Rice put up some of the best explosiveness numbers among WR prospects.
-His 41″ vertical and 10’8″ broad jump were both near the top of his position group, as was his blazing 1.49 10-yard split at 204 pounds.
+At the 2023 NFL Combine, Rice displayed some of the best explosiveness numbers among wide receiver prospects.
+His 41″ vertical and 10’8″ broad jump were among the highest in his position group, as was his lightning-quick 1.49 10-yard split time at 204 pounds.

-There’s a definite speed element to Rice’s game, both with his long strides and quick acceleration.
-But the SMU WR is also a very inspiring lateral athlete, with a heightened degree of twitch and foot speed at the line.
-He can use that twitch to generate displacement against defenders.
+Rice’s game incorporates a definite speed element, including his long strides and quick acceleration.
+Additionally, as a lateral athlete, he is highly agile with an elevated degree of twitch and foot speed at the line, which allows him to generate displacement against defenders.

-Rice is an amped-up short-area athlete who quickly chops his feet and redistributes his weight heading upfield.
-Similarly, Rice is extremely fleet-footed and twitchy in space, with an urgent tempo as a short-area mover.
+Rice is a highly energetic short-area athlete who quickly adjusts his feet and redistributes his weight when heading upfield.
+He is also remarkably nimble and twitchy in open spaces, displaying an urgent tempo as a short-area mover.

-Rice’s brand of athleticism translates well in multiple phases, but his creative capacity as a run-after-catch threat is especially appealing.
-He can make defenders miss with brisk jump cuts after the catch, then instantly accelerate forward.
-Moreover, he can destroy tackling angles with successive cuts and bursts of acceleration.
+Rice’s brand of athleticism translates well in multiple phases of the game, but his creativity as a run-after-catch threat is especially attractive.
+He can leave defenders in the dust with rapid jump cuts after the catch, followed by an instant acceleration forward.
+Furthermore, he can evade tackles with successive cuts and bursts of acceleration.

-It’s easy to sell onlookers on Rice’s brand of athleticism, but his best trait is undoubtedly his elite catching instincts.
-Rice has a tremendous sense of timing and coordination at the catch point.
-He can effortlessly elevate and contort to guide the ball into his frame.
+While Rice’s athleticism is easy to sell to onlookers, his greatest asset is undoubtedly his exceptional catching instincts.
+Rice has a remarkable sense of timing and coordination at the catch point, effortlessly elevating and contorting his body to secure the ball.

 MORE: 2023 NFL Draft WR Class

-It helps that Rice has the vertical athleticism to spring into the air and quickly gain leverage in contested situations.
-Additionally, Rice tracks the ball extremely well downfield and can guide in passes even when pinched against the sideline.
+Rice is very athletic and can quickly gain leverage in contested situations.
+He tracks the ball well downfield and can guide in passes even when pinned against the sideline.
+He is an acrobatic catcher and easily adjusts to challenging catches.

-Rice is a clutch WR who consistently makes crucial chain-moving receptions with the threat of contact looming.
-In a way, he effortlessly flows through contact at the catch and always plays the ball.
+Rice is a clutch player who consistently makes crucial receptions to move the chains.
+He effortlessly flows through contact at the catch and always plays the ball.
+Overall, Rice is an impressive and valuable player with high-level instincts and skills.

 Also impressive is Rice’s timing with his hands — not just his focus and consistency.
 He can quickly reach and snare passes with his hands, then sequentially cradle the ball inside his torso at contact with the ground.
 Even when elevating and contorting, the SMU WR makes a concerted effort to extend beyond his frame and catch with his hands.

 Rice does most of his damage at and after the catch, but he brings definite route-running upside and a degree of immediate utility.
 Rice has several releases in his arsenal already.
 He can use a split release with quick footwork to manipulate leverage early in reps.
-He’s also shown to control tempo on routes out of a slide release, and he has a quick-twitch diamond release as well.
+He’s also shown to control tempo on routes out of a slide release, and he also has a quick-twitch diamond release.

 Not only does Rice have a release package, but he has flashed the ability to work off of them.
 The SMU WR can quickly press upfield off releases, then cut inside with an efficient plant-and-drive technique.
 To that end, he’s able to accelerate quickly upfield, then stop suddenly and leave DBs lurching at stems.